 When the insurance policy is through a WYO insurer, the insurer is solely responsible for adjusting, settling, and paying the claim.

-To claim under your flood insurance policy the first step is to complete and submit a Proof of Loss containing information about the amount of your claim.
+To file a claim under your flood insurance policy, the first step is to complete and submit a Proof of Loss containing information about the amount of your claim.

 This is usually required within 30 days of the loss occurring.
 Estimates of property damage are difficult to make and often inaccurate.